Quantum Damping of Cosmological Shear: A New Prediction from Loop Quantum Cosmologies

-In this Letter, we investigate the impact of quantum geometric effects of mLQC-I on collapsing Bianchi~I trajectories, with particular focus on singularity resolution and anisotropy dynamics.
-We demonstrate that, for generic initial conditions with non-vanishing shear, the quantum bounce not only replaces the classical singularity but also naturally drives the shear to zero well within the deep quantum regime in the post-bounce phase.
-Consequently, the universe dynamically isotropizes and evolves into a homogeneous, isotropic and macroscopic state.
+In this Letter, we investigate the impact of quantum geometric effects in mLQC-I on collapsing Bianchi I trajectories, with particular emphasis on singularity resolution and anisotropy dynamics.
+Our analysis is restricted to Bianchi I geometries; extensions to Bianchi VIII and IX, where chaotic mixmaster behavior competes with quantum damping, are left for future work.
+The Bianchi I spacetime provides an ideal testing ground: it is sufficiently simple for both analytical and numerical analysis, yet rich enough to capture anisotropic generalizations of the FLRW universe (see, e.g.,~\cite{Chiou:2006qq,Chiou:2007sp,Bojowald:2007ra,Ashtekar:2009vc,Corichi:2009pp,Cailleteau:2009fv,Garay:2010sk,Martin-Benito:2010dge,Gupt:2012vi,Singh:2011gp,Gupt:2013swa,Liu:2012xp,Yue:2013kd,Linsefors:2013bua,Linsefors:2014tna,Bodendorfer:2014vea,Singh:2016jsa,Wilson-Ewing:2017vju,Alesci:2019sni,Agullo:2020uii,Agullo:2020iqv,Agullo:2022klq,McNamara:2022dmf,Motaharfar:2023hil,Brown:2024xta}).
+We demonstrate that, for generic initial conditions with nonvanishing shear, the quantum bounce not only replaces the classical singularity but also dynamically drives the shear to zero deep in the post-bounce quantum regime.
+As a result, the universe naturally isotropizes and evolves into a homogeneous, isotropic, and macroscopic state.
+Our result is conceptually related to Wald’s cosmic no-hair theorem~\cite{Wald:1983ky}, whereby a positive cosmological constant (CC) enforces isotropy.
+Here, however, the isotropization and subsequent de Sitter–like expansion after the bounce emerge purely from quantum geometric effects, rather than from a prescribed cosmological constant, making the suppression of anisotropies a genuinely quantum-gravitational effect.